babylonhealth/ios-playbook/Cookbook/Technical-Documents/DesignLibrary.md

 ### Component Composition
 So by this point you must be familiar with these terms `BentoKit` components, `Atomic` components and custom components with view based composition.
 In order to do component composition there are two ways
-- either by manually
+- either manually
 - or by making use of the `Layout` Components

-Is you choose to do it manually its you should be aware that its not a trivial task but it provides flexibility.
+Composing components manually is more flexible but its not a trivial task.
 Due to its non trivial nature we have created the `Layout` Components.
-These components
+These components do comfort to the `Renderable` protocol.

+### Layout Components

+# TODO add Documentation about Layout components!